Epsilon factors as algebraic characters on the smooth dual of $\mathrm{GL}_n$: Introduction

 \section{Introduction}

 Let $K$ be a non-archimedean local field and let $G = \GL_n(K)$.
+In the spirit of the Langlands program, this short paper provides a link between number theory and geometry.
+The arithmetic comes from $\varepsilon$-factors, which are naturally associated to representations of Galois groups, or more generally to representations of the Weil-Deligne group $WD_K$ of $K$.

-We have shown in previous work that the smooth dual $\Irr(G)$ admits a complex structure: it is the disjoint union of smooth algebraic varieties, each of which is the quotient of a complex torus by a product of symmetric groups.
-In this article we show how the local constants interface with this complex structure.
+The smooth dual $\Irr(G)$ possesses a nice geometry: it is the disjoint union of smooth complex algebraic varieties, each of which is the quotient of a complex torus by a product of symmetric groups, see \cite{BP}.